 People want to know that they are being heard.
 Instead of simply specializing in formulating a response, try to hear what the person is trying to say.
 The person speaking to you should be the most important thing, at that moment.
 Also, when you’re talking to someone on the phone, do not respond to an email, or send a text at the same time.
 The person will know that they don’t have your undivided attention.

 Asking questions will not only help you understand what the other person is saying, but it also indicates that you’re actually interested in what they’re saying.
-This opens up the conversation, and signals that you want to see them, hear them, and understand them.
+This opens up the conversation, and signals that you want to see them, hear them and understand them.
 And if you want to show that you really understand, then paraphrasing is a great tool.
 All you would like to try to do is repeat back to somebody what they simply said before you comment yourself.
+Also, read more books to improve your vocabulary.
+It helps a lot.

 Your non-verbal and non-written clues often reveal more than you think.
 Remember that you’re constantly communicating, even when you’re not saying a word.
 So make sure that you face your conversational partner, pay close attention to your gestures, and don’t cross your arms.